GameCube accessories: Hori Game Boy Player Controller

 The Hori Game Boy Player Controller comes in the colors Indigo and Jet Black, in the shape of a SNES control pad.
 It does not include the Control Stick or C-Stick, and the R and L buttons lack a range of pressure sensitivity; thus, only uses the D-pad for movement and the usual buttons for playing.
 Although meant for the Game Boy Player, it can be used with certain 2D GameCube games, such as Alien Hominid, Capcom vs. SNK 2 EO, Mega Man Anniversary Collection, Sonic Mega Collection, Sonic Gems Collection, or a few 3D GameCube games that support D-pad movement, like Crash Bandicoot: The Wrath of Cortex and Mortal Kombat: Deadly Alliance.

 Hori Fighting Stick

 Hori built an arcade stick that was licensed by Nintendo.
 The controller does not support control stick or C-stick functionality.
-The system treats the stick like the D-pad on a standard controller, so it is ideal for fighting games and shoot 'em ups.
+The system treats the stick like the D-pad on a standard controller.
 A standard variant has a purple faceplate, and the other has a SoulCalibur II faceplate.